nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* Deletes the first task of the selected `Internship`
+* Deletes the first task of the selected `Internship`.

 ### Adding a tag to an internship application : `addtag`
 Adds one or more `Tag`s to the internship application at the specified `INDEX` from InTrack.
-`INDEX` refers to the index number shown in the displayed internship list and **must be a positive unsigned integer**.
+`INDEX` refers to the index number of the desired entry as shown in the displayed internship list and **must be a positive unsigned integer**.

 Format: `addtag INDEX TAG [MORE_TAGS]`